Assa (film)

 While there are no causal links to it, Sovietology uses the release of Assa as a benchmark for when Perestroika reached the mass culture, and accordingly, entered its prime phase.
-This could be explained by the fact that the film was the first sanctioned production to feature previously-banned musicians.
+This could be explained by the fact that the film was the first sanctioned production to feature group Kino.

 Plot

 The film has several plot lines.
 The main plot takes place in the winter of 1980 and tells the story of Alika (Tatyana Drubich), a young nurse who stays in Yalta with her patient and lover Krymov (Stanislav Govorukhin), who is considerably older than she is.
-Krymov is the head of a criminal group and is being watched by inept KGB agents, but Alika is not completely aware of it.
-In Yalta Alika meets Bananan (Sergei "Afrika" Bugaev), a young and eccentric underground rock musician, who introduces her to the Soviet counterculture.
+Krymov is the head of a criminal group and is being watched by KGB agents, but Alika is not completely aware of this.
+At the Yalta Intourist, Alika meets Bananan (Sergei "Afrika" Bugaev), a young and eccentric underground rock musician, who introduces her to the Soviet counterculture.
 When Krymov discovers that Alika is developing a relationship with Bananan, he becomes jealous and tries to convince Bananan to leave Alika and Yalta altogether; after Bananan refuses, Krymov's minions murder him.
-When he tells Alika about this, she murders him and is arrested by the Militsiya, although they treat her gently.
+When Krymov tells Alika about this, she murders him and is arrested by the Militsiya, although they treat her gently.

 Another minor plot line shows the history of the murder of tsar Paul I of Russia.
 It is based on a book by Natan Eidelman, which Krymov is shown reading throughout the movie.